provotum/provotum-ci-cd/terraform/provotum-v3-mn/README.md

 ## Info

 This folder contains the full distributed deployment for Provotum 3.0 MN.
+WARNING: This deployment uses [this fork](https://github.com/sirroger5000/provotum-mixnet) which contains the Extensions described in the thesis.

 ## Installation